 “No, Aim— Roman.
 What I meant was, are you sure you can?”

-Some strong emotion flickered across Roman’s face, but his resolve returned when he looked at Maebhe.
+Some strong emotion flickered across Roman’s face, but he nodded.
 “I’m sure.”

 “Don’t fret, Ivey.
 I’m sure we won’t be gone an hour.”

-With a sigh and a shrug, Ivey led them down a hallway to the back of the house, where he ushered them into a bare room.
+With a sigh, Ivey led them down a hallway to the back of the house, where he ushered them into a bare room.
 The smell was strongest here.
 Ivey strode over to a closet and opened it to reveal several pairs of heavy boots sitting in an otherwise open space.
 “You’re all going to want a pair of these.”

 “Why?
 What’re they for?”
 Maebhe asked, taking the boots that were handed to her.
 She studied them through narrowed eyes, as if she could find answers inscribed in the leather.
 She kicked off the shoes Roman gave her— when they’d met, she’d been barefoot— and slipped into the boots.